What is SAP Security?

 2. Timely patch management

 Given the frequency and volume of patch releases, complexity of the patching process, and size of application landscapes, organizations have the potential to face a growing backlog of patches.
-A manual patch management process can be error prone; there isn’t an easy way to identify which systems are missing which patches, which missing patches to prioritize, and whether or not patches were applied.
-Consider this: critical SAP vulnerabilities are being weaponized less than 72 hours after a patch is released.
-But, the time from when a vulnerability is found to when a patch is deployed is a lot longer; the average time to apply, test, and fully deploy a patch is 97 days3.
+A manual patch management process can be error prone; there isn’t an easy way to identify which systems are missing which security patches, which missing patches to prioritize, and whether or not patches were applied.
+Consider this: critical SAP vulnerabilities are being weaponized less than 72 hours after a security patch is released.
+But, the time from when a vulnerability is found to when a patch is deployed is a lot longer; the average time to apply, test, and fully deploy a patch is 97 days 3 .
 Having an automated patch management process can minimize the risk of critical vulnerabilities and protect the business’ most important assets.

 3. Point-in-time vulnerability assessment